 - Benevolent Universe Premise: That the world is not fundamentally set against us, that things are what they are and we can make the best of it.
 Great things happen as well as accidents!

 - That reality is knowable: You can understand and know the cause and effect nature of the world.
 There is a point to thinking, it is very much worth it.
 Yes, you can acquire knowledge.

 - Respect for rights: We demonstrate this (or not) through our behaviour to our children and towards others in front of our children.
 It requires us to know what individual rights are and how to express recognition of them.

 - Respect for property: Allowing ownership of possessions is essential.
 Some are overly concerned about materialism, and this is unfortunate.
 Things are important and being able to say “Its mine” is very important.
 There can be no giving or trade before ownership.

-- The non-aggression principle: For parent to have any chance of demonstrating this one they need to first recognises that coercion has no place in human interactions.
+- The non-aggression principle: For a parent to have any chance of demonstrating this one they need to first recognise that coercion has no place in human interactions.
 We need to fully adopt this principle intellectually and then consciously implement it into the way we deal with ALL other humans including the little ones we temporarily call children.

 Resources for parents

 “A theory of objectivist parenting” by Roslyn Ross is the book that explains in detail much of the information that she shared in the interview.